27 Aug The SUDC Foundation and the SUDCRRC

 At the SUDC Foundation, we often address questions, from the families we serve in particular, on the relationship between the SUDC Foundation and the SUDC Registry and Research Collaborative (SUDCRRC).
 While the two entities frequently partner together to foster high-quality research and to promote family bereavement support throughout research participation and beyond, they are each their own independent entities.

-The SUDC Foundation is the only organization worldwide whose purpose is to promote awareness, advocate for research, and support those affected by SUDC.
+The SUDC Foundation is the only organization worldwide whose purpose is to raise awareness, fund research, and serve those affected by SUDC.
 The SUDC Foundation frequently educates its registered families on the research opportunities available to them, including the SUDCRRC, and refers the family to resources to enroll if they choose.
 The SUDC Foundation provides medical research grants to projects endorsed by the Foundation’s Scientific Advisory Board and approved by the SUDC Board of Directors.
 The SUDCRRC is one of those projects.
 The SUDC Foundation does participate in conducting its own research, but it is limited to utilizing information gathering during interviews with families and surveys to inform it.

 The SUDC Foundation is proud to support the SUDCRRC to improve our understanding of SUDC and aid in discovering prevention strategies.

 The SUDC Registry and Research Collaborative (SUDCRRC) is a research study of New York University (NYU) Langone Health operating under the direction of Dr. Orrin Devinsky.